This German Goulash Recipe Will Have You Returning For More!

 - salt and pepper to taste

 - Peel the onions and chop them into small pieces.
-Also, peel the carrot and wash the celery stick.
+Also, peel the carrot and wash the celery stick (optional).
 Cut the carrot and celery into slices.

-- Cut the beef into approx. 3/4 inch cubes.
+- Cut the beef into approximately 3/4 inch cubes.

 - In a large pot, melt some butter (or oil) and fry the beef on high heat for a few minutes until the outside appears to be cooked.
 If you want a more intense flavor, you can also fully sear the outsides.
 Stir regularly.
 Remove the beef from the pot and place the cubes into a bowl for now.
 Set the bowl aside.